BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***UI without writing client-side code***: MCM handles the UI for you, so you don't have to write any client-side code or learn the IMGUI API to display your mod's settings, since IMGUI is only available on the client-side.
 >
 > • ***Simplifies settings management***: MCM takes care of saving and loading your mod's settings automatically, so you don't have to build an entire configuration system to manage JSON files.
-MCM has 8k+ lines of code so ***you*** don't have to deal with that.
+MCM has 8k+ lines of code so that ***you*** don't have to deal with that.
 >
 > • ***Instant saving and loading***: Unlike the traditional way of handling settings, MCM-integrated mods update settings in real-time as they are changed, without requiring save reloads;
 >